geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 And Pardo, filtering in a doubtful track,<br>
 Thinks how his Sovereign’s trust commands him back,<br>
 When sudden by th’ electric flash was shewn<br>
-A warrior near, in armour, but alone.
+A warrior near, in armour, but alone.<br>
 &emsp;“Whoe’er thou art, for by this fitful light<br>
 Ill may I read thy lofty crest aright,<br>
 Now by thy spurs, I bid thee aid the fair!<br>